Piebald-AI/awesome-gemini-cli/README.md

 ## 🎉 New Entries

+- [**oh-my-logog**](https://github.com/shinshin86/oh-my-logo) - Display giant ASCII-art logos with colorful gradients in your terminal — like Claude Code or Gemini CLI.
 - [**nix-ai-tools**](https://github.com/numtide/nix-ai-tools) - Exploring the integration between Nix and AI coding agents.
 Easily install Gemini CLI and many other tools with Nix.
 - [**Terminal Jarvis**](https://github.com/BA-CalderonMorales/terminal-jarvis) - A unified command center for AI coding tools.
 Manage and run claude-code, gemini-cli, qwen-code, opencode, llxprt, and codex from one beautiful terminal interface.
 - [**run-gemini-cli**](https://github.com/google-github-actions/run-gemini-cli) - GitHub Action that integrates Gemini into your development workflow via the Gemini CLI.